fullofdream/devhub/CONTRIBUTING.md

 Whenever possible, please make a pull request with the implementation instead of just requesting it.
 If the feature is big, open an issue first for discussion.

 > **Important**: DevHub is a mobile-first cross-platform project.
 All code syntax targets react-native, not react-dom.
-Make sure to use `StyleSheet` instead of normal CSS and to test it on both android/ios instead of only the browser.
+Make sure to use `StyleSheet` instead of normal CSS and to test it on both android/ios instead only the browser.

 ## Running it locally

 ### Requirements

 - [Node.js](https://nodejs.org/) (latest)
 - [Yarn](https://yarnpkg.com/)